 22 Rue Vielle du Temple, 75004 Paris website

 Pierre Hermé: It's hard to talk Chocolate (or Macarons for that matter) without mentioning the Maestro himself, Pierre Hermé.
 Every year with out fail, he wows us with his magical collection of Chocolates.
 A picture says a thousand words, need we say more?

 18 Rue Sainte-Croix de la Bretonnerie, 75004 Paris, website

 Edwart: This little boutique will bring joy to the whole family (his cute little Bunny creation can be seen in the header).
-With their delightful Easter collection of chocolate eggs and figurines, including a magnificent chocolate Superstar Unicorn, any chocolate-lover cannot afford to miss it!
+With their delightful Easter collection of chocolate eggs and figurines, any chocolate-lover cannot afford to miss it!
 For the grown ups, their chocolate bonbons are a must-try.
 Sample the award-winning Taj Mahal, a gently-spiced sensation that simply dazzles on the palate.

 17 Rue Vieille du Temple, 75004 Paris, website

 Maison Aleph: Everything out of this little boutique is amazing.
 They are best known for their very delicate 'Nids', but this time of year they pair their delicate Nids with delicious Chocolates.
 On adore!

 20 rue de la verrerie, 75004 Paris, website